kousikbioinfo/SH2PepInt/README.md

 http://www.bioinf.uni-freiburg.de/Software/SH2PepInt

-or please write an email to Kousik Kundu <kousik@sanger.ac.uk>
+or please write an email to Kousik Kundu <kk8@sanger.ac.uk>

 To install the tool, please extract the src archive somewhere.
 Then change into that directory and type